MatejLach/dynafire/README.md

 `dynafire` is a lightweight Linux daemon that lets any Linux system running the industry standard `firewalld` firewall update its firewall rules in real-time based on Sentinel data.

+Turris Sentinel data by TurrisTech is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Installation via package managers
 -
 TODO